jflude/lancaster/README.md

 than MAX-MISSED-HEARTBEATS are not received, as configurable by the -H option (the default value is 5 heartbeats).

 Both PUBLISHER and SUBSCRIBER have an -j option which causes their normal output of statistics to be output in JSON format.
-PUBLISHER also has a -s option which causes it to output storage latency statistics instead of its usual output (the -j option also includes the storage latency statistics).
+The UDP address and port to send statistics to, if any, is specified by the -S option.PUBLISHER also has an -s option which causes it to output storage latency statistics instead of its usual output (the -j option also includes the storage latency statistics).

 A typical scenario for testing would be to run WRITER and PUBLISHER on one host, and SUBSCRIBER and READER on another.
 For example, if the former were to be